atticoos/jekyll-portfolio/src/_posts/2015-11-15-jquery-stockquotes.md

 disqus_id: '2015-11-15-jquery-stock-quotes'
 ---

-jQuery Stock Quotes is a plugin that allows you to show stock symbol information.
+<a href="https://github.com/ajwhite/jquery-stockquotes" target="_blank" title="jQuery Stock Quotes">jQuery Stock Quotes</a> is a plugin that allows you to show stock symbol information.
 By adding a `data-symbol` attribute to the elements, you'll be able to display the stock symbol along with the latest quote.

 You can install this with Bower, `bower install jquery-stockquotes --save`